Henrik Linder: Career

 After a number of frequent jam sessions, Linder, Mellergårdh, and Nilsson started rearranging and reharmonizing modern pop songs.
-In 2010, Dirty Loops uploaded their cover of Lady Gaga's song, “Just Dance”, which got over 100,000 YouTube views and 10,000 Facebook shares in the first two months of its release.
+In 2010, Dirty Loops uploaded their cover of Lady Gaga's song, “Just Dance”, which received over 100,000 YouTube views and 10,000 Facebook shares in the first two months of its release.
 Since 2014, their video has over 19 million views and counting, going viral without any marketing or gig promotion.

 After their video was released in 2010, the band continued to release more videos of similar covers such as Justin Bieber’s “Baby” and Adele’s “Rolling in the Deep”.
 Linder especially received recognition for his playing on the track “Baby”, which received 125,000 instant views after being uploaded online.

 With the continuation of producing videos, many different folks in the industry noticed Dirty Loops’ music.
 Working in Los Angeles, producer/ songwriter Andreas Carlson signed the band to a management deal.
 In addition, producer and songwriter David Foster signed Dirty Loops to Verve Records and brought them on his 2012 tour of Asia.

 Foster pushed the band to not limit themselves just covering pop songs and strived for them to create their own originals.
 As a result, Dirty Loops released their debut album Loopified in 2014 under Verve Records.
 The band’s first original song, “Hit Me” appears as the first song on the album and took off in popularity in Japan when released as a single in 2014.

 In November 2014, Linder was recognized for his musicianship and won the Young Gun award from Bass Player Magazine at a performance in San Francisco, CA.

 In February 2015, Dirty Loops joined Maroon 5 for the tour of their album V. Dirty Loops made their first appearance in Australia and performed in different parts of Asia throughout the tour.